inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/resources.md

 ---
 Support your learning through our searchable research library and discover valuable resources about many topics in artificial intelligence and data analytics, such as AI ethics, bias and data tools.

-Select the We Count at Large tag under filters to view a selection of the speaking engagements and presentations by the dedicated team members and project collaborators of the Inclusive Design Research Centre (IDRC).
-While we feature contributions from various experts, most of the resources under this tag showcase the efforts of our esteemed director, Jutta Treviranus, whose pioneering work and insights in AI and inclusive AI continue to inspire and lead the field.
+Select the [We Count at Large](https://wecount.inclusivedesign.ca/resources/?s=&t_weCountAtLarge=on) tag to view a selection of speaking engagements and presentations by IDRC team members.
+Many of these resources showcase the efforts of IDRC Director Jutta Treviranus, whose pioneering work and insights in AI and inclusive AI continue to inspire and lead the field.